96boards/documentation/iot/uranus/support/README.md

 # Troubleshooting

-Please take advantage of the many Board X resources available to you through 96Boards, MediaTek, and Coursera
+Please take advantage of the many Board X resources available to you through 96Boards

 - [96Boards Board X Forum]()
    - The DragonBoard has its very own 96Boards forum.
 If you can't find a pre-existing thread that addresses your issue, start your own and let the community help out!